karen-mui/scheduler/README.md

 - When the user presses the close button of the error they are returned to the Form or Show view (skipping Status and Confirm).
 - The application makes API requests to load and persist data.
 We do not lose data after a browser refresh.

+### Daily View
 !["Daily View"](https://github.com/karen-mui/scheduler/blob/master/docs/Daily%20View%20(Deleted%20Appointment).png?raw=true)
-_The user clicks on the left panel to slect a different day of the week.
+The user clicks on the left panel to slect a different day of the week.
 When clicked, the appointment slots for that weekday will show.

+### Form for Creating or Editing
-!["Form for Editing or Creating"](https://github.com/karen-mui/scheduler/blob/master/docs/Edit%20Form.png?raw=true) _The user can edit or add a new appointment.
+!["Form for Editing or Creating"](https://github.com/karen-mui/scheduler/blob/master/docs/Edit%20Form.png?raw=true) The user can edit or add a new appointment.
 This is the form.

+### Cancellation Confirmation
 !["Cancellation Confirmation"](https://github.com/karen-mui/scheduler/blob/master/docs/Delete%20Confirmation.png?raw=true)
-_If the user chooses to delete an appointment, a confirmation sign will appear.
+If the user chooses to delete an appointment, a confirmation sign will appear.

+### Updated View after Appointment Change
 !["Updated View after Appointment Change"](https://github.com/karen-mui/scheduler/blob/master/docs/Daily%20View%20(Deleted%20Appointment).png?raw=true)
-_Once saved or deleted, the appointment spot will appear blank and the "spots remaining" indicator on the left panel will be updated accordingly.
+Once saved or deleted, the appointment spot will appear blank and the "spots remaining" indicator on the left panel will be updated accordingly.

 ## Setup